All Products

 ApsaraDB RDS:Upgrade the major engine version

 This topic describes how to upgrade the major engine version of an ApsaraDB RDS for MySQL instance.
-You can upgrade the major engine version of the RDS instance in the ApsaraDB RDS console.
-You can also create an RDS instance that runs the required major engine version and use a Data Transmission Service (DTS) migration task to migrate the data of the original RDS instance to the new RDS instance to upgrade the major engine version.
+You can upgrade the major engine version in the ApsaraDB RDS console or create an RDS instance that runs the required major engine version and use Data Transmission Service (DTS) to migrate data from the original RDS instance to the new one.

 Select an upgrade method